Lower Guinean forests: Habitat fragmentation

 Habitat fragmentation is a pressing concern in the Lower Guinean forests, threatening the integrity of this ecosystem.
 The expansion of human activities, including infrastructure development and agricultural expansion, has led to the fragmentation of forest habitats, making it increasingly challenging for wildlife to thrive, disperse, and maintain genetic diversity.
 This phenomenon is especially relevant to the Lower Guinean forests and has far-reaching ecological consequences which include limiting the ability of wildlife to access necessary resources, find suitable mates, and maintain genetic diversity.
 Smaller, isolated populations of species face an increased risk of inbreeding and reduced adaptive capacity.
 Additionally, fragmented habitats are more vulnerable to edge effects, such as increased predation, invasive species, and altered microclimates.
 These consequences of habitat fragmentation pose significant challenges to the conservation and long-term sustainability of the Lower Guinean forests.

 Illegal wildlife trade

-With the pervasive and destructive issue of Poaching and illegal wildlife trade, the Lower Guinean forests faces illicit activities that poses a substantial threat to the region's unique and diverse flora and fauna, including many endangered species.
+Illegal wildlife trade and poaching pose substantial threats to the region's fauna and flora, encompassing illegal capture, sale, and transportation of wildlife primarily for bushmeat and exotic pet markets.
 The trade encompasses the illegal capture, sale, and transportation of wildlife, and it primarily targets species for bushmeat and the exotic pet trade.